 We stayed to chat in the floating cottage and then later swam in the lake.
 I always go to beaches, but swimming in a lake was new to me.

 There isn’t any moss in Lumot Lake, but as its name suggests it has a deep-green color.
 While we were swimming, I tried to open my eyes underwater and couldn’t see anything apart from my hands and the bottomless green.

 The water in Lumot Lake is mostly calm.
 But as per house rules, we needed to wear life vests when swimming.
 In the morning, the current is stronger and it’s possible to be swept away.

 Afterwards, we took a walk around the island and the surrounding ones.
 It’s interesting to me that the soil here is reddish, like red clay in fact.
 As we went back to the lake, the soil turns to mud and soft clumps clung to feet.
 Underwater, it felt smooth and silty.

-We brought over cooked meals and ate these for dinner.
-Afterwards, we told stories for what seemed like hours.
-Later, I insisted we go over the bonfire area, where a stack of wood was already waiting.
-Prior to this trip, I’d browsed through interesting forum threads on backpacking and was then convinced to try cooking using the bonfire.
-I’d brought a small pack of baby potatoes, with butter and salt, along with cans of lukewarm beer.
+We brought over ready meals and had these for dinner.
+Afterwards, we went to the bonfire area where a stack of wood was waiting.
+I brought a small pack of baby potatoes, butter and salt, along with cans of lukewarm beer especially for this occasion.

-There was occasional drizzle the time we were outside.
-We threw the potatoes, wrapped in layers of foil, right in the brightly burning fire and ended up with a burnt batch.
-Who would have guessed.
-We carefully placed the second batch directly in the still-hot embers.
-The outcome was better.
-Some of the pieces were still burnt, but we easily peeled off the torched skin and ended up snacking on some good midnight snacks.
+The baby potatoes cooked in the bonfire was a mild success.
+I wrapped them in foil and threw them in the brightly burning fire.
+The batch was burnt.
+We carefully placed the second batch directly in still-hot embers, which was betters.
+Some of the potatoes were still burnt, but we easily peeled off the torched skin and ended up snacking on some delicious carbs.